awai54st/Enabling-Binary-Neural-Network-Training-on-the-Edge/README.md

 ## Citation

-If you make use of this code, please acknowledge us by citing our [paper](https://arxiv.org/abs/2102.04270):
+If you make use of this code, please acknowledge us by citing our [paper](https://dl.acm.org/doi/abs/10.1145/3469116.3470015):

-    @article{BNN_ON_EDGE,
+    @inproceedings{BNN_ON_EDGE,
-        author    = {Wang, Erwei and Davis, James J. and Moro, Daniele and Zielinski, Piotr and Coelho, Claudionor and Chatterjee, Satrajit and Cheung, Peter Y. K. and Constantinides, George A.}, title     = {Enabling Binary Neural Network Training on the Edge}, journal   = {CoRR},
+        author = {Wang, Erwei and Davis, James J. and Moro, Daniele and Zielinski, Piotr and Lim, Jia Jie and Coelho, Claudionor and Chatterjee, Satrajit and Cheung, Peter Y. K. and Constantinides, George A.}, title = {Enabling Binary Neural Network Training on the Edge}, year = {2021},
-        year      = {2021},
-        eprinttype = {arXiv},
-        eprint    = {2102.04270}
+        doi = {10.1145/3469116.3470015},
+        booktitle = {Proceedings of the 5th International Workshop on Embedded and Mobile Deep Learning}
         }